eivra-sm/APM1110/Question-2.knit.md

 skewness_results
 ```

-## Analysis
+### Analysis

-According to the research (Green et al., 2023), skewness is used to
-describe the lack of symmetries in a data distribution.
-In this problem,
-we calculate the **Exact Skewness** and **Pearson Approximation** for
-the four subjects in results.csv.
-The first two subjects, arch1 and
-prog1 showed a little difference in their exact and pearson values.
-However, in arch2, the exact skewness is positive while the other is
-negative.
-Also in the fourth subject, prog2, there is a big difference
-in their skewness.
-This indicates that the accuracy of Pearson
-Approximation varies depending on the data.
+According to the research (Green et al., 2023), skewness is used to describe the lack of symmetries in a data distribution.
+In this problem, we calculate the *Exact Skewness* and *Pearson Approximation* for the four subjects in results.csv.
+The first two subjects, arch1 and prog1 showed a little difference in their exact and pearson values.
+However, in arch2, the exact skewness is positive while the other is negative.
+Also in the fourth subject, prog2, there is a big difference in their skewness.
+This shows that Pearson Skewness is reasonable approximation for data distribution but it still needs other statistical method just like the Exact Skewness to check its accuracy.

 # Question 2